piotr-machura/complex-solver/parser/README.md

-### This is a library forked from https://github.com/sbesada/java.math.expression.parser and slightly adapted to suit our needs.
-Wherever things were changed, there is an appropriate comment.

 # java.math.expression.parser

+# This is a library forked from https://github.com/sbesada/java.math.expression.parser and slightly adapted to suit our needs.
+There is an appropriate comment wherever things were changed.

 java math expression parser is a maven project that lets you parse or evaluate math expressions.